WoTTsecurity/wott-io/_posts/2019-10-15-selinux-vs-apparmor.md

 ---
 layout: post
 current: post
 cover: server-room.jpg
 title: What is SELinux and Why You Might Want it
 date: 2019-10-15 17:00:00
 category: tutorials
 author: Fiona McAllister
-tags: [tutorial]
+tags: [tutorials]
 class: post-template
 ---
 # What is SELinux?
 Who is it for?
 How do I Use it?